Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

 Stavern Memorial commemorations - This site says that 5 died in the sinking.
 In addition to the 3 above, Mate Aksel M. Bjønnes and Carpenter Nils O. Andreassen are commemorated.
-However, checking with "Våre falne", which lists Norwegian WW II casualties, I find that Aksel Monrad Bjønnes had died on board of heart failure on Aug.
+However, checking with "Våre falne", which names Norwegians who died in WW II, I find that Aksel Monrad Bjønnes had died on board of heart failure on Aug.
 3-1942, when en route from Abadan to Australia, and was buried at sea (this matches a voyage listed on Page 2).
 Carpenter Nils Ove Andreassen had died on Febr.
 18-1941, also of heart failure, and is buried in Leith, Scotland (he had 6 children).
-According to Page 1, Storaas arrived Greenock on Febr.
-11-1941, having come from Bermuda.
+According to Page 1, Storaas had arrived Greenock on Febr.
+11-1941, having come from Bermuda (Convoy BHX 104).

-My query to the ubootwaffe.net forum regarding the attack on Storaas.
-As will be seen Roland Berr has replied with an excerpt from U-177's KTB, confirming there were 3 attacks (Rowher mentions only one attack on Storaas).
+My query to the ubootwaffe.net forum regarding the attack on Storaas no longer seems to exist at this link.
+Roland Berr replied with an excerpt from U-177's KTB, confirming there were 3 attacks (Rowher mentions only one attack on Storaas).

 Operations information (& crew list) for U-177